-The ‘Arrow’ Finale: What Popular Characters Will Be Coming Back?
+The ‘Arrow’ Finale: Which Popular Characters Will Be Coming Back?

-Many people are expecting the Arrow finale to be amazing, given the awesome season the show runners have provided us with this year.
+Many people are expecting the Arrow finale to be amazing, given the awesome season the showrunners have provided us with this year.
 In many ways, the most recent episodes of Arrow have been reminiscent of the highly popular second season of the series.
 In fact, some fans feel that last week’s episode entitled Kapiushon may have been the best episode of the entire series.
 Now people involved in the production are hinting that some popular characters may be returning for the finale.

 Just who will these characters be?
 According to Screen Rant, Arrow’s Stephen Amell has been hinting on Twitter about the possible return of everyone’s favorite villain, Deathstroke/Slade Wilson.
 Played by Manu Bennett, the character of Deathstroke was one of the few villains who could ever give Oliver a run for his money in hand-to-hand combat.